lateinit-apps/guitar-app/docs/db-schema-explanatory.md

 - solo
 - tribute

-`TrackTab.gp5` = BLOB or link to the corresponding file (up to discussion).
+`TrackTab.gp5` &mdash; BLOB or link to the corresponding file (up to discussion).

+From wikipedia:
+> ... can be released for sale to the public in a variety of different formats.
+In most cases,
+> a single is a song that is released separately from an album, although it usually also appears
+> on an album.

-From wikipedia: *"... can be released for sale to the public in a variety of different formats.
-In most cases, a single is a song that is released separately from an album, although it usually also appears on an album"*.
-We agree to not have songs from EPs and singles if they do not contain some major differencies from its album versions.
+We agree to not have songs from EPs and singles if they do not contain some major differencies from their album versions.
 This means we most likely will not have compilation releases such as box sets and very few singles and EPs. **There will be multiple versions of the same song only to explicitly highlight difference of the versions**.